bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2024-03-27-newsletter.md

-  0.12.1 was more broadly adopted could include: higher chance of invalid blocks being accepted by the network and associated reorg risk, miner centralization pressure from increased stale block risk, and decreased mining rewards for miners running that version.
+  0.12.1 was more broadly adopted could include: higher chance of invalid blocks being accepted by the network and associated reorg risk, miner centralization pressure from increased stale block risk, and decreased mining rewards for miners running that version. {% assign timestamp="50:30" %}

 - [When is OP_RETURN cheaper than OP_FALSE OP_IF?]({{bse}}122321)
-  Vojtěch Strnad details the overheads associated with `OP_RETURN`-based data embedding and `OP_FALSE` `OP_IF`-based embedding, concluding that "`OP_RETURN` is cheaper for data smaller than 143 bytes".
+  Vojtěch Strnad details the overheads associated with `OP_RETURN`-based data embedding and `OP_FALSE` `OP_IF`-based embedding, concluding that "`OP_RETURN` is cheaper for data smaller than 143 bytes". {% assign timestamp="55:51" %}

 - [Why does BIP-340 use secp256k1?]({{bse}}122268)
-  Pieter Wuille explains the rationale of choosing secp256k1 over Ed25519 for [BIP340][] schnorr signatures and notes "reusability of existing key derivation infrastructure" and "not changing security assumptions" as reasons for the choice.
+  Pieter Wuille explains the rationale of choosing secp256k1 over Ed25519 for [BIP340][] schnorr signatures and notes "reusability of existing key derivation infrastructure" and "not changing security assumptions" as reasons for the choice. {% assign timestamp="56:33" %}

-- [What criteria does Bitcoin Core use to create block templates?]({{bse}}122216) Murch explains Bitcoin Core's current ancestor set feerate-based algorithm for transaction selection for a block candidate and mentions ongoing work on [cluster mempool][topic cluster mempool] which offers various improvements.
+- [What criteria does Bitcoin Core use to create block templates?]({{bse}}122216) Murch explains Bitcoin Core's current ancestor set feerate-based algorithm for transaction selection for a block candidate and mentions ongoing work on [cluster mempool][topic cluster mempool] which offers various improvements. {% assign timestamp="58:08" %}

 - [How does the initialblockdownload field in the getblockchaininfo RPC work?]({{bse}}122169) Pieter Wuille notes the two conditions that need to occur after node startup